Car Insurance Claim Reimbursement: How to Get Your Money Back

 What should I do if my reimbursement claim is taking too long?

-First, check your insurer's online portal or app for the latest status update.
-If there's no update, contact your assigned adjuster directly and document the conversation.
+First, check your insurer's online portal or mobile app for the latest status update.
+If there's no movement, contact your assigned adjuster directly and document the conversation with dates and details.
 Most states require insurers to make a coverage decision within 30 days of receiving all required documents — if that deadline has passed, you can file a complaint with your state's Department of Insurance.
-Persistent, unjustified delays may also be a sign of bad faith insurance practices.
-Learn more about appealing a denied or stalled claim if you're hitting a wall.
+If delays continue without justification, this may constitute bad faith insurance practices, and consulting an attorney may be your next step.

 Compare Car Insurance Rates in Ohio